Low-energy effective quantum field theoretic description of excitations about soliton configurations: Low-energy description of fluctuations around solitons

-where $\int_{k}=\int_{-\infty}^{\infty}\frac{dk^{0}}{2\pi}\int_{-\Lambda_{0}}^{\Lambda_{0}} \frac{dk^{1}}{2\pi}$.
+where $\int_{k}=\int_{-\infty}^{\infty}\frac{dk^{0}}{2\pi}\int_{-\Lambda_{0}}^{\Lambda_{0}}\frac{dk^{1}}{2\pi}$.

-Note that the presence of 2nd term in above action behaves as source term which generates 1-point function even in free-field theory which shows that expectation value of fluctuations is non-zero even in free-field theory.
-From now on to avoid IR(infra-red) divergences we put a IR cut-off in momentum domain integration denoted by $\Lambda_{\text{IR}}$ which will arise anyway once we choose a finite size system.
-And, therefore, we fix the domain of integration in $\Lambda_{\text{IR}}<|k^{1} |<\Lambda_{0}$.
+It is important here to emphasize that the presence of the second term in the above action behaves as a source term that generates a one-point function even in the free-field theory.
+This shows that the expectation value of fluctuations is non-zero even in the free-field theory.
+This feature can be used to look for the presence of soliton-like classical configurations in the system unlike, many-body field theory about the trivial vacuum in which 1-point function vanishes identically.
+This is also a feature, found at the level of quantum corrections by integrating out the high-energy degrees of freedom from the system.

+In order to avoid the IR(infra-red) divergences, from now on we put an IR cut-off in the momentum domain integration denoted by $\Lambda_{\text{IR}}$.
+This arises anyway once we choose a finite-size system.
+Hence, we fix the domain of integration in $\Lambda_{\text{IR}}<|k^{1}|<\Lambda_{0}$.